ayushkhaitanrutgers/ayushkhaitanrutgers.github.io/index.md

 Hill Assistant Professor, Rutgers University, New Brunswick

-I work at the intersection of geometry, combinatorics, and AI for mathematics.
+I work at the intersection of geometry, combinatorics, and AI for mathematics. <a href="https://ayushkhaitanrutgers.github.io/CV.pdf">Here</a> is a CV.
 You can explore my **Research**, **Publications**, **Teaching**, and **Research group** pages using the tabs above.